-Learn the truth about Lyme Disease, its symptoms and causes
+Learn the truth about Lyme Disease, its symptoms and its causes below:

 After a year of doctor visits, dozens of trips to ER, and still no answers –I started to research the internet for answers.
 After researching my symptoms, Lyme came up quite often under medical sites.
 In the meantime, my Primary Care had referred me to see some specialists for my ongoing symptoms.
 I decided to ask my PCP for a Lyme test … it seemed logical and I had almost every symptom.
 I was shocked by my doctor’s response to Lyme testing.
 “Hey a good idea we haven’t done that yet.”
 I thought to myself, this is unbelievable; I had almost every symptom of Lyme disease except for bull’s eye rash and it never once crossed my Doctor’s mind to test for Lyme.
 I left the office with some hope that I might get some answers.
 Once again I was lead down the rabbit trail to see more specialists after receiving a negative Western Blot blood test.

-After even more research, I decided to seek help through a Lyme Literate MD trained in the complexity of Lyme disease and who can properly diagnosis Lyme.
+After even more research, I decided to seek help through a Lyme Literate MD trained in the complexity of Lyme disease and who can adequately diagnose Lyme.
 I completed a second Western Blot test through Ignex lab that revealed more positive bands and confirmed exposure to Lyme.
 After meeting with LLMD I discovered that I also had 3 co-infections: Babesia, Erlichia, and Bartonella.
-Ticks can carry these co-infections along with the Borrelia Burgdorferi.
+Ticks can carry these co-infections along with Borrelia Burgdorferi.
 I am currently under treatment and seeing improvement.

-I’m sharing my personal story in hopes to bring awareness that Lyme disease and co-infections are being misdiagnosed and I feel change needs to take place at a national level.
-We need better testing criteria, better guidelines, more research and training for physicians.
+I’m sharing my personal story in hopes to bring awareness that Lyme disease and co-infections are being misdiagnosed, and I feel change needs to take place at a national level.
+We need better testing criteria, better guidelines, and more research and training for physicians.
 We need to teach doctors how to make a clinical diagnosis of Lyme disease after ruling out other diseases, supporting that diagnosis by finding borrelia-specific bands on the Western Blot, which show evidence of exposure.
 This would include finding the 23(OspC), 31(OspA), 34(OspB), 39, and 83-93 kDa bands on the Western Blot.
-If the patient has classic Lyme symptoms physicians need to use their clinical judgment along with blood test when diagnosing patients.
-Let’s take a bite out of LYME!
+If the patient has classic Lyme symptoms, physicians need to use their clinical judgment along with blood tests when diagnosing patients.
+I believe that together, we can take a bite out of LYME!

 This blog is dedicated to Stephen P. McNamara for his generous Kickstarter donation.